Yvan-Dumas/odin-Landing-Page/README.md

 # odin-Landing-Page
-Second project of the Foundations of The Odin Project
+Second project of The Odin Project Foundations course https://www.theodinproject.com/ It's a simple HTML and CSS landing page to practice flexbox.